-- Some people taking this drug have had chest pain, heart attacks, “mini-strokes” or TIAs, or blood clots.
+- Some people taking this drug have had chest pain, heart attacks, transient ischemic attacks (TIAs), or blood clots.
 It is not known if this drug caused these problems.
-Call your doctor if you have chest, jaw, or arm pain or pressure; passing out; shortness of breath; swelling, warmth, numbness, change of color, or pain in a leg or arm; or coughing up blood.
-Call your doctor if you have a change in strength on 1 side is greater than the other, trouble speaking or thinking, change in balance, or blurred eyesight.
+Call the doctor if your child has chest, jaw, or arm pain or pressure; passing out; shortness of breath; swelling, warmth, numbness, change of color, or pain in a leg or arm; or coughing up blood.
+Call the doctor if your child has a change in strength on 1 side that is greater than the other, trouble speaking or thinking, change in balance, or blurred eyesight.

 - Irritation where the shot is given.

 - Ear pain.

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your child’s doctor.
 Call your child’s doctor for medical advice about side effects.

 You may report side effects to your national health agency.

 Give this drug as ordered by your child’s doctor.
 Read all information given to you.
 Follow all instructions closely.

 - It is given as a shot into the fatty part of the skin on the top of the thigh or the belly area.